General Seemingly Unrelated Local Projections: Econometric Framework

 allows us to state the vector of LP residuals $\bm u_{t}$ in terms of the one-step ahead prediction errors of the data-generating process $\bm \varepsilon_{t} = (\varepsilon_t, \dots, \varepsilon_{t+h})'$:

 While the forecast errors of the AR process are uncorrelated, the residuals of the LPs are correlated across horizons because they represent multi-step forecast errors.
-Our approach takes into account the correlations across horizons --- Equation (\ref{eq: LP_shocks}) motivates our Bayesian approach to estimate $\bm b$, taking into account the correlation structure between the shocks, determined by $\tilde{\bm Q}$.
+Our approach takes into account covariance among the horizon-specific residuals within each stacked LP observation --- Equation (\ref{eq: LP_shocks}) motivates our Bayesian approach to estimate $\bm b$, taking into account the correlation structure between the shocks, determined by $\tilde{\bm Q}$.
 We achieve this by introducing a \textit{pseudo-likelihood} \citep[see also][who, however, do not jointly estimate the entire system of equations and instead rely on an ex-post adjustment of the posterior variance of impulse responses]{ferreira2023bayesian}, which we build as follows.

 We denote the one-step ahead forecast density function $\hat{p}$, which takes the form:

 We can then build the full pseudo-likelihood as

 where we have suppressed dependence on the initial $w_0$ data for convenience.\footnote{Estimates of $\hat{\bm{b}}$ and $\hat{\bm{\Sigma}}_u$ could also be obtained via the generalized method of moments, see, e.g., \citet[][Section 5]{jorda2023local} and \citet{jorda2024local}.} Equation (\ref{eq:SUR_full}) is what we henceforth call a Seemingly Unrelated Local Projection (SU-LP).
 Two comments are in order: First, the sample size across horizons is not the same because of the different leads on the left-hand side variables.
 In our estimation approach, we directly tackle this problem and estimate the missing observables to ensure we use all available information.